bbarbs/spring-boot-jwt/README.md

 > Spring security using jwt https://jwt.io/

 ## Getting Started
-This is a sample token authentication project using JWT, it manage both the role and privilege/permission of the user.
+This is a sample token authentication project using JWT, it manage both the roles and privileges/permissions of the user.

 ### Feature
 * Swagger2